rtomik/k3s_ansible/readme.md

 - **Observability**: Drift between the desired and actual state is detected and reported

 In this project, we use ArgoCD as our GitOps engine to automatically deploy and manage applications from Git repositories, ensuring your Kubernetes cluster always reflects the state defined in your code.

-## GitOps Workflow

-1. **Define Infrastructure as Code**: All Kubernetes resources are defined in YAML manifests stored in Git
-2. **Version Control**: Track changes, rollbacks, and compliance with Git history
-3. **Automated Synchronization**: ArgoCD watches your Git repositories and applies changes to your cluster
-4. **Self-healing**: Automatic reconciliation ensures your cluster matches the desired state

 ## Overview